 When it comes to stadium projects, no two are alike.
 With owners seeking a one-of-a-kind facility that delivers an exceptional experience for fans, architectural features, design innovations, and unique building systems help create such spaces, but they also introduce construction challenges and safety hazards.
 Addressing these safety challenges on complex stadium projects requires additional planning, training, and specialized equipment to ensure the safety of field personnel.
 From working at dangerous heights to navigating tight spaces, here are some ways to overcome these hazards and ensure employees return home safely each night.

-The top five safety hazards on stadium projects are:
+The top five safety and construction hazards on stadium projects are:

 Dangerous heights